DAVID L LAWRENCE CONVENTION CENTER

 Green Building Features

-Pittsburgh's Convention Center is the first and largest environmentally friendly building of its kind.
-In November 2003, the facility received a Gold LEED Certification from the United States Green Building Council (USBGC) and became the largest green building in the United States.
+Pittsburgh's Convention Center is the first environmentally friendly building of its kind.
+In November 2003, the facility received a Gold Certification under the LEED™ for New Construction rating system from the U.S. Green Building Council (USBGC) and became the largest green building in the United States.

-Pittsburgh is one of the “greenest” cities in the nation.
-When the Convention Center was first built, Pittsburgh had four LEED projects totaling over 2.4 million square feet.
-The Convention Center comprised nearly 60% of the city's total green buildings.
-As of 2012, there are 39 LEED certified buildings in Pittsburgh, and the city is ranked 8th in the nation for the number of LEED certified buildings.
+Pittsburgh routinely finds itself rated amongst the “greenest” cities in the nation.
+In 2015 Pittsburgh was 12th among metro areas in per capita LEED™ buildings (square feet/person), with more square feet added every year.
+When the Convention Center was first built, Pittsburgh had four LEED™ projects totaling over 2.4 million square feet.
+The Convention Center comprised nearly 60% of the city's total green buildings at the time.
+As of 2017, there are over 150 commercial and residential LEED™ certified projects in Pittsburgh.

 Because of its commitment to environmental practices, the Convention Center is a leader in the green event industry, generating revenues for both the facility and the region.
-Green-seeking conventions have brought $176 million dollars in direct spending to the Pittsburgh region from 2006 through 2011, representing 26% of all direct spending generated by the Convention Center.
+Green-seeking conventions have brought $252 million dollars in direct spending to the Pittsburgh region from 2006 through 2016, representing 22% of all direct spending generated by the Convention Center.
+In 2017, the Convention Center received the APEX Level II Certification from the Green Meeting Industry Council™ for meeting environmentally sustainable benchmarks for environmental performance in meetings and events.

 No other convention center in the country incorporates so many green technologies.
 The Convention Center's unique building features include: